Chilly aquarium water is more natural and relatively easy to achieve at home, considering it is synonymous with room temperature.

 Paradise Fish are an excellent choice for freshwater pet fish that appreciate a cold water aquarium though they can also adjust to warmer water, as they are able to adapt to a wide range of temperatures.

+There are not many fish with bright colors such as the Paradise Fish in the aquarium hobby (visit the link to see 30+ species that I have found).
 They also tolerate low-oxygen environments, because they have the ability to suck in oxygen directly from the air just like a Betta fish.

 This is done through a unique respiratory organ called a labyrinth.

 These fish will eat any food, though they mostly enjoy meaty meals like brine shrimp and worms.

 Paradise Fish mostly fight one another but if housed with fish that cannot fend for themselves there may be other casualties.